Anna Akhmanova: Cellular Dynamics

 Padualaan 8, 3584 CH, Utrecht

 Fax 31-(0)30-253 2837

 Anna Akhmanova studied biochemistry and molecular biology at the Moscow State University.
 She received her PhD in 1997 at the University of Nijmegen.
 She worked as a post-doc at the Department of Microbiology and Evolutionary Biology at the University of Nijmegen and at the Department of Cell Biology at the Erasmus Medical Center in Rotterdam.
-In 2001, she received an NWO Vernieuwingsimpuls VIDI award and started her own research group at the Department of Cell Biology at the Erasmus Medical Center.
+In 2001, she has started her own research group at the Department of Cell Biology at the Erasmus Medical Center.
 Since 2011, Anna Akhmanova is professor of Cell Biology at Utrecht University.

-Anna Akhmanova is a recipient of the ALW Vernieuwingsimpuls VICI award (2007).
+Anna Akhmanova is a recipient of the ALW Vernieuwingsimpuls VIDI (2001) and VICI awards (2007), and an ERC Synergy grant (2013).
 She is the Chair of the board of the Netherlands Microscopy Society and a member of the European Molecular Biology Organization (EMBO).